ubccpsc/310/resources/readings/IP.md

 ### Licenses

 Licenses are widely applied in the software ecosystem to define how software products can be used.
-All source code is protected by copyright: licenses clarify how the code can be used, and whether it can be modified and distributed by others.
+All source code is protected by copyright: licenses clarify how the code can be used and whether it can be modified and distributed by others.
 Below we concentrate on a few popular Open Source licenses and their specific properties.

 ***GPLv3*** The General Public License (GPLv3) has been designed to enable software to be used, shared, and modified.
 This is a *copyleft* license which means that the license must be maintained with the code is modified and/or distributed.
 Additionally, projects that use GPLv3 code cannot us a less-restrictive license on their own product.